ecwpz91/ecwpz91.github.io/_posts/2017-05-17-Creating a File System.md

 Ext4   | &nbsp;The default file system in previous versions of RHEL (supported in RHEL7).
 Ext3   | &nbsp;Prior version of Ext4.
 Ext2   | &nbsp;Basic file system created in the 90s.
-BtrFS  | &nbsp;File system based on the copy-on-write (COW) principle that is intended to address the lack of pooling, snapshots, checksums, and integral multi-device spanning in Linux file systems.
+BtrFS  | &nbsp;File system based on the copy-on-write (COW) principle.
 NTFS   | &nbsp;Not supported in RHEL7.
-VFAT   | &nbsp; A file system that offers compatibility with Windows and Mac, it is the functional equivalent of the FAT32 file system.
+VFAT   | &nbsp;File system is the functional equivalent of FAT32.

 <br/>
 1. Determine your target MBR or GPT partition disk device name.